INFOGRAPHIC: Inside The Booming Mobile Video Ecosystem

 In a recent report, BI Intelligence breaks down the mobile video ecosystem, analysing the behaviour and devices behind the growth in consumption, and examining the demographics and behaviour of mobile video consumers.

-We look at the new video ecosystem that is taking shape, with mobile devices — rather than television — at the center.
-Subscriptions for on-demand, streaming, and live TV services are also booming.
+We specifically detail how mobile video monetization is booming, and look at the new video ecosystem that is taking shape, with mobile devices — rather than television — at the centre.

 Access The Full Report And Data By Signing Up For A Free Trial Today >>